perusio/r-up42-base-/README.md

 >
 ```

-It is up to you know to install the packages you need.
+It is up to you now to install the packages you need.

 ## TODO